alexpt1/alexpt1/README.md

 - Web devlopment

 ### Future Goals
-- Secure an internship in the field of cybersecurity
+- Secure an internship in the field of cyber security
-- Become a cybersecurity professional, solving real world problems and working in a team.
+- Become a cyber security professional, solving real world problems and working in a team.

 ---